DanishKodeMonkey/postgresql-prismaORM-quickstart/Readme.md

 // Instantiate PrismaClient
 const prisma = new PrismaClient();

+// We are now ready to send queries via our generated Prisma Client API

 // Define async functions in main to query to database async function main() {
     // write prisma client queries here